FAQ

 • Who is a Pre-Health student?

-A student who is interested in pursuing a professional career in one of the pre-health fields: medical, dental, veterinary, optometry, podiatry, or chiropractic medicine.
+A student who is interested in pursuing a professional career in one of the pre-health fields: medical, dental, veterinary, physician assistant, optometry, podiatry, or chiropractic medicine.
 Students looking to pursue careers in nursing, physical therapy, occupational therapy, and pharmacy should contact the School of Nursing and Health Studies.

 • Is there an orientation session for Pre-Health students?